mehulagg/gitlab/doc/user/clusters/agent/repository.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/259669) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.7.
 > - It's disabled on GitLab.com.
 Rolling this feature out to GitLab.com is [planned](https://gitlab.com/groups/gitlab-org/-/epics/3834).

+CAUTION: **Warning:**
+This feature might not be available to you.
+Check the **version history** note above for details.

-The GitLab Kubernetes Agent integration supports hosting your configuration for multiple GitLab Kubernetes Agents in a single repository.
+The [GitLab Kubernetes Agent integration](index.md) supports hosting your configuration for multiple GitLab Kubernetes Agents in a single repository.
 These agents can be running in the same cluster or in multiple clusters, and potentially with more than one Agent per cluster.